What if I am in crisis and need to speak with someone right away?

 The first step in beginning counseling at the Wellness Center is a brief telephone screening appointment with one of our licensed clinical social workers or psychologists.
 You may schedule this appointment either by calling the Wellness Center front desk (773.508.2530) or by scheduling a web-based appointment.
 During this initial phone appointment, you and a counselor will discuss your reason/s for seeking counseling, and your counselor will advise you if services provided through the Wellness Center will meet your needs, or if your needs would be better served through a referral to a community provider.

 During the phone consultation appointment, you and the MHP may decide that Wellness Center services are a good fit for you.
-If so, you will be scheduled for an initial telehealth appointment for group or individual counseling.
+If so, you will be scheduled for an initial telehealth or in-person appointment for group or individual counseling.

-Prior to that initial telehealth appointment, you will be asked to complete the telehealth informed consent form.
 Your MHP may ask you to complete some surveys and health history questionnaires before your first visit as well.

 The day and time of your initial assessment will, in most cases, be the day and time that you will attend short-term therapy each week with your MHP.
 Your counselor will talk with you during your initial assessment about scheduling future appointments.